COVID-19 Update - The ABPN has been actively monitoring the events and circumstances surrounding the spread of COVID-19…

 Diplomates will remain in the block until they complete all CC block requirements.
 Their certification status will change to ‘Certified- Not Meeting CC Requirements’ until all elements have been satisfied for that 3-year block.
 Once they complete all requirements, then they will advance to the next 3-year block and can begin another set of article exams and requirements.

-Diplomates will be able to begin the article assessments if the CC requirements are not up-to-date; however, the requirements will need to be completed by the end of the current 3-year block to be listed as ‘Certified-Meeting CC Requirements’ and to proceed to the next block.
+Diplomates will be able to begin the article exams if the CC requirements are not up-to-date; however, the requirements will need to be completed by the end of the current 3-year block to be listed as ‘Certified-Meeting CC Requirements’ and to proceed to the next block.

 A diplomate’s CC status at the end of 2021 will carry over to the 2022-2024 block.